Multiscale scattered data analysis in samplet coordinates: Introduction

+An effective approach to address the computational challenges of large datasets is the greedy kernel method \cite{wenzel2023analysis}.
+The greedy kernel method systematically selects a representative subset of the data to construct a sparse approximation.
+An alternative strategy involves deep kernel methods \cite{deep1,rebai2016deep,wilson2016deep,wenzel2024data}.
+These methods leverage deep neural networks to learn adaptive feature representations, thereby constructing kernels that are tuned to the intrinsic structure of medium to high-dimensional data.
+Further, kernel multigrid methods \cite{wright2023,lawrence2024,rieger2025} have been developed for the efficient numerical solution of partial differential equations on complex domains such as manifolds or point cloud surfaces.
+These techniques use specialized kernels, such as polyharmonic or homogeneous kernels, along with localized Lagrange bases.

 In this article, we study the RBF interpolation problem using globally supported RBFs.
 We address the challenge of dealing with densely-populated interpolation matrices by employing \emph{samplet compression}, a technique introduced in \cite{harbrecht2022samplets}.
 Samplets are discrete signed measures constructed such that all polynomials up to a certain degree vanish.
 This vanishing moment property allows for the compression of generalized Vandermonde matrices issuing from \emph{asymptotically smooth} RBFs, i.e., they behave like smooth functions apart from zero.
-Hence, In samplet coordinates, the resulting interpolation matrices become quasi-sparse, which means that they can be compressed such that only a sparse matrix remains.
+Hence, in samplet coordinates, the resulting interpolation matrices become quasi-sparse, which means that they can be compressed such that only a sparse matrix remains.
 Furthermore, samplets allow for a respective sparse matrix algebra, see \cite{HMSS24}, and provide a meaningful interpretation of sparsity constraints for scattered data, see \cite{BHM24}.
+Unlike approaches that rely on the specific kernel, samplets can be applied to a broad class of positive definite kernels.

 However, as the samplet transform of a given generalized Vandermonde matrix is an isometry up to the compression error, it does not alleviate the ill-conditioning.
 Therefore, to mitigate issues related to ill-conditioning, we adopt a multiscale interpolation approach that exploits scaled versions of the same RBF, which, in our case, remains globally supported.
-Hence, recovering the results from \cite{wendland2010multiscale} for the class of Mat\'ern kernels.
+Especially, we extend the results from \cite{wendland2010multiscale} for compactly supported RBFs to the class of Mat\'ern kernels.
+As a consequence, the diagonally scaled multiscale system becomes well conditioned.
+We exploit this fact to derive a general error estimate bounding the consistency error issuing from a numerical approximation of the multiscale system.
+The theoretical results are corroborated by extensive numerical studies in two and three spatial dimensions.